 In this post I’ll be continuing my series on Azure Private Link and DNS.
-In my last post I gave some background into Private Link, how it came to be, and what it offers.
+In my first post I gave some background into Private Link, how it came to be, and what it offers.
 For this post I’ll be diving into some DNS patterns you can use to support name resolution with Private Link Endpoints for Azure services.
 I’ll be covering the six scenarios below:

 - Default DNS pattern without Private Link Endpoint